Dealing with mold in your bathroom

 Reducing Humidity in the Bathroom

 Ideally the humidity in the bathroom should be kept below 55% to prevent mold growth.
-You can maintain this by ventilating your bathroom well, especially after you've had a shower or bath.
-Turn on the bathroom fan while you shower and leave it on for about five minutes afterwards to remove the steam and dry out the air.
+You can maintain this by ventilating your bathroom well, especially after you’ve had a shower or bath.
+Turn on the bathroom fan while you shower and leave it on for about five minutes afterward to remove the steam and dry out the air.

 Besides leaving the window and door of the bathroom open after having a shower or bath, if you are concerned about the moisture levels you can also wipe down wet surfaces so they dry faster.